Join our network. Make change happen.

 BUILDING ENERGY EFFICIENCY POLICIES: BEST PRACTICE POLICIES AND POLICY PACKAGES

-The review of policies being implemented in China, the EU, India and the US presented in this report has also identified some key challenges that we must address if we are going to realize the mitigation potential of the building sector.
+The review of policies being implemented in China, the EU, India and the US presented in this report has also identified some key challenges that we must address if we

 Policy Group(s):